Get the Facts

 Today, teams of experienced healthcare professionals in each hospital have the flexibility to deploy resources at the bedside where life-and-death decisions are made, often in seconds, based on the unique and ever-changing needs of each patient.

-The proposed law would remove real-time decision-making power from nurses and caregiving teams and put it in the hands of a rigid government mandate.
+Question 1 would remove real-time decision-making power from nurses and caregiving teams and put it in the hands of a rigid government mandate.
 There are no exceptions to the nurse-to-patient ratios, despite patient circumstances.
 If a hospital cannot provide enough nurses to fulfill these ratios every minute of the day, it will be forced to limit services provided and face steep and punitive fines.

 How would this affect my local hospital?

-This ballot proposal would have a severe, negative impact on every hospital in Massachusetts.
+Question 1 would have a severe, negative impact on every hospital in Massachusetts.

 The one-size-fits-all ratios, imposed regardless of a hospital’s size, location or the individual needs of its patients, would result in longer wait times, reduced patient services and higher operating costs within every hospital across the state.